On the existence of a global diffeomorphism between Fr\'echet spaces: The existence of a global diffeomorphism

-satisfies the Palais-Smale condition at all levels. \end{description} Then $ \tau $ is a global diffeomorphism. \end{theorem} \begin{proof} The map $\tau$ satisfies the assumptions of the Nash-Moser inverse function theorem, the condition C1, which implies that $ \tau $ is a local diffeomorphism.
-Thus, it suffices to show that $ \tau $ is surjective and bijective.
+satisfies the Palais--Smale condition at all levels. \end{enumerate} Then $\eu{F}$ is a global diffeomorphism. \end{theorem} \begin{proof} The map $\eu{F}$ satisfies the assumptions of the Nash--Moser inverse function theorem \cite[Part III, Theorem 1.1.1]{ham}, which implies that $\eu{F}$ is a local diffeomorphism.
+Thus, it suffices to show that $\eu{F}$ is injective and surjective.

-To prove that $ \tau $ is surjective suppose that $ f \in F $ is any arbitrary point.
-Then, by the Palais-Smale condition the functional $\phi_f$ has a critical point $ p \in E $, and the assumptions on $\iota$ yields that $\tau(p)=f$.
-The functional $ \phi_f $ is bounded from below and is of class $ C^1 $ as it is the composition of two $ C^1 $ maps.
-Since $\phi_f$ satisfies the Palais-Smale condition it follows by Theorem~\ref{tk2} that it attains its critical point at some $ p \in E $ so $ \phi_f' (p)=0 $.
-From the chain rule~\cite[Corollary 1.3.2]{ke} it follows that